Commercial Real Estate

 Knowledge of Risks:

-Create a perfect strategy which determines your risk bearing attitude.
+Create a perfect strategy that determines your risk bearing attitude.

 Exercise Due Diligence:

-A prospective buyer can always conduct thorough research on CRE regarding the actual investment opportunity, availability of finance, property inspection, documents, tax returns, profit, and loss statements from the previous owner, survey reports, feasibility study, and so on.
+A prospective buyer can always conduct thorough research on CRE regarding the actual investment opportunity, availability of finance, property inspection, documents, tax returns, profit and loss statements from the previous owner, survey reports, feasibility study, etc.

 Types of Commercial Real Estate Investment Opportunities